darkmacheken/IAC/README.md

 ## How to run
 ### P3JS
-To run the project in this simulator, your just need go to the [P3JS](https://p3js.goncalomb.com/) site, paste the source code to the editor and click "Assemble and Run".
+To run the project in this simulator, you just need go to the [P3JS](https://p3js.goncalomb.com/) site, paste the source code to the editor and click "Assemble and Run".

 ### p3sim